ourshell/Our-Coin/drafts/homepage.md

 ---

-## **Disclaimer**
-This page is for informational purposes only and does not constitute financial or investment advice. **Always** perform thorough research and consult professionals if you are unsure about your decisions.
-Cryptocurrency involves risks, including potential loss of principal.

----

-### **Welcome to the Revolution(?)**
+### **Welcome to the Revolution**
 Or is it a satirical evolution?
 Whatever you decide, **OUR COIN (\$OCN)** is here to make you laugh, think, and maybe even profit (not financial advice!) along the way.
 Thanks for your interest, and welcome to the community!

 **Join us, comrade!**
 Visit our official website or follow us on social media for the latest news and updates on **OUR COIN (\$OCN)**.
 Stay informed, stay secure, and have fun exploring our playful take on tokenomics and “communal” value.

+---

+## **Disclaimer**
+This page is for informational purposes only and does not constitute financial or investment advice. **Always** perform thorough research and consult professionals if you are unsure about your decisions.
+Cryptocurrency involves risks, including potential loss of principal.